yardexx/freerasp_brick/README.md

 | pre-gen  | ✅       | ❌               |
 | post-gen | ✅       | ❌               |

+> ⚠ Brick can behave unexpectedly if pre-gen or post-gen hooks are disabled.

 ## Contribution 🤝
-If you have issue, find a bug, or new feature proposal, feel free to [open issue](https://github.com/yardexx/freerasp_brick/issues) or [create PR](https://github.com/yardexx/freerasp_brick/pulls).
+For issues, bugs, or feature proposals feel free to [open issue](https://github.com/yardexx/freerasp_brick/issues) or [create PR](https://github.com/yardexx/freerasp_brick/pulls).

 ## Useful resources 📚
+If this is your first touch with freeRASP or Mason, please refer to resources to get started

 ### Getting started with [freeRASP][freerasp-pubdev] 🛡
 - [freeRASP on GitHub][freerasp-github]
 - [freeRASP website][freerasp-website]
 - [Medium article: freeRASP — In-App protection SDK and app security monitoring service][freerasp-medium]

 ### Getting started with [mason][mason-github]  🧱

-If this is your first touch with mason, please refer to resources to get started:

 - [Mason on GitHub][mason-github]
 - [Official Mason Documentation][mason-docs]
 - [Code generation with Mason Blog][mason-blog]